apache/flink-ml/docs/content/docs/operators/feature/onehotencoder.md

 under the License.
 -->

-## One Hot Encoder
+## OneHotEncoder

-One-hot encoding maps a categorical feature, represented as a label index, to a binary vector with at most a single one-value indicating the presence of a specific feature value from among the set of all feature values.
+OneHotEncoder maps a categorical feature, represented as a label index, to a binary vector with at most a single one-value indicating the presence of a specific feature value from among the set of all feature values.
 This encoding allows algorithms that expect continuous features, such as Logistic Regression,